Networking and Data Management

 - address and develop capabilities for secure real-time data transfer (data in motion) and create new methods that ensure integrity, privacy and confidentiality of devices through new cryptographic and non-cryptographic management techniques.

-Furthermore, we will develop a data management middleware that advances the state of the art and will be optimized for use in the power grid.
+Furthermore, we have developed a data management middleware that advances the state of the art and will be optimized for use in the power grid.
 The data management middleware will be flexible and scalable to allow data sources and consumers to be added easily and dynamically in response to changes in the power grid.
 This research will provide a solid foundation to deploy next generation real-time data management systems for the power grid.

 List of Projects: